ninagw3/Walrus_from_space/README.md

 ## Acknowledgements

-This project is made in collaboration with the University of Cambridge and the British Antarctic Survey.
+This project is made in collaboration with the `University of Cambridge` and the `British Antarctic Survey`.

 ## Use